exokernel/raft-deep-dive/src/log-replication.md

 ## Log Replication in Detail

-Let's go through the log replication process in more detail now.
+Let's go through the log replication process in more detail and look at how it's implemented in the Hashicorp Raft library.